FAQs – click the question for the explanation.

 When is the Coroner required?

-The Coroner is involved when an unexpected death occurs.
+The Coroner is involved when an unexpected death occurs, or the persons doctor has not seen them recently.

 What information is required to register a death?